 - Use of materials such as Pyralux AP, FR 408 and other such materials.

 - Ensuring there is a reasonable distance between components to allow for heat dissipation.

 3. Strict adherence to reference standards

-There are fixed reference standards to be followed when it comes to PCBs for the aerospace industry.
+There are fixed aerospace PCB design standards to be followed when it comes to PCBs for the aerospace industry.
 These include:

 - IPC 6012DS that lays down the performance standard for rigid PCBs for aerospace as well as military applications

 - AS/EN 9100, which is a series of standards developed by IAQG specifically for the aerospace industry.

 4. Use of Conformal Coating in Aerospace PCB Design